'Crime and Punishment' - Is there another way?

 Do you think corporations should be giving jobs to inmates?

-No, we should think long and hard about the long term effects these types of programs have and the long term cost, eventually to the tax payer, these programs can generaate.
+No, we should think long and hard about the long term effects these types of programs have and the long term cost, eventually to the tax payer, these programs can generate.
 They are usually not worth the expense.

 So What are prisons for?